microsoft/omnichannel-chat-sdk/README.md

 ### Authenticated Chat

-> See https://docs.microsoft.com/en-us/dynamics365/omnichannel/administrator/create-chat-auth-settings on how to set up an authenticated chat widget
+> See https://docs.microsoft.com/en-us/dynamics365/customer-service/create-chat-auth-settings?tabs=customerserviceadmincenter#create-a-chat-authentication-setting-record on how to set up an authenticated chat

 ```ts
 const chatSDKConfig = {